montillall/School_District_Analysis/README.md

 ### - Scores by School Size Impact

-  It can be seen in tables below that there's no impact on the scores by school spending when removing 461 test scores from the total 39170 student data set.
+  It can be seen in tables below that there's no impact on the scores by school size when removing 461 test scores from the total 39170 student data set.

   Original Analysis
 ![](Images/School_Size_Original.png)